usharesoft/appcenter-docs/apis/en/source/pages/dto-objects/RepositoryUpdate.rst

 repositoryUpdate
 ================

-Holds information used by an update of a :ref:`repository-object`
+Object holding the update information of a :ref:`repository-object`.

 Attributes
 ~~~~~~~~~~